arberx/great-films/README.md

 Director Denis Villeneuve adapts Wajdi Mouawad's play concerning a pair of twins who make a life-altering discovery following the death of their mother.
 Upon learning that their absentee father is still very much alive and they also have a brother they have never met, the pair travels to the Middle East on a mission to uncover the truth about their mystery-shrouded past.

+#### Jeff, Who Lives at Home - 2011

+When Jeff (Jason Segel) leaves his mother's basement to buy wood glue at the store, he looks for signs from the universe to determine his path.
+However, a series of unexpected and amusing events leads him to cross paths with his family, especially his brother (Ed Helms), in the strangest of circumstances and locations.
+If Jeff is very lucky and universally blessed, he will find the meaning of his life... and remember to buy the wood glue as well.

 #### A Separation ("Jodaeiye Nader az Simin") - 2011

 Set in contemporary Iran, A Separation is a compelling drama about the dissolution of a marriage.
 Simin wants to leave Iran with her husband Nader and daughter Termeh.
 Simin sues for divorce when Nader refuses to leave behind his Alzheimer-suffering father.
 Her request having failed, Simin returns to her parents' home, but Termeh decides to stay with Nader.
 When Nader hires a young woman to assist with his father in his wife's absence, he hopes that his life will return to a normal state.
 However, when he discovers that the new maid has been lying to him, he realizes that there is more on the line than just his marriage.